cornell-ece2300/ece2300-docs/docs/ece2300-tinyrv1-isa.md

 --------------------------------------------------------------------------

-The TinyRV1 ISA uses the same instruction encoding as RISC-V. There are three instruction types and four immediate encodings.
+The TinyRV1 ISA uses the same instruction encoding as RISC-V. There are four instruction types and four immediate encodings.
 Each instruction has a specific instruction type, and if that instruction includes an immediate, then it will also have an immediate type.